 These videos cover a range of diagnostic methods.
 They are recorded in different locations across the Oxford AHSN region – but their messages are universal.
 The individual videos are hosted on trust websites and referenced in patient information letters.
 All of them can be found on the Oxford AHSN’s YouTube Channel.

-So far five videos have been produced in collaboration with OMI (Oxford Medical Illustration).
-Collectively they have had over 12,000 views on YouTube.
-Production is under way based on a CT scan at Stoke Mandeville Hospital (Buckinghamshire Healthcare).
+So far six videos have been produced in collaboration with OMI (Oxford Medical Illustration).
+Collectively they have had over 17,000 views on YouTube.

 Feedback on the films